marcobarilari/layerfMRI-toolbox/README.md

 ## Contributors

 - Marco Barilari
+- Kenshu Koiso
+- Paul A. Taylor
+- Omer Faruk Gulban Taylor
+- Daniel Glen
+- Peter Bandettini
+- Olivier Collignon
 - Renzo Huber
-- Daniel Glen
-- Paul Taylor
-- Kenshu Koiso
 - et al. ... if you think your name is missing, please do not hesitate to reach out

 ## TOC